 I’ve heard hiring managers say that long applications weed out “lazy” applicants from the ones who “really want” the job.
-I’d rather approach it another way.
-Is a talented candidate likely to complete an hour-long application without any other interaction with or investment from the company?
+That’s really not the right way to hire.
+Ask yourself instead: Is a talented candidate likely to complete an hour-long application without any other interaction with or investment from the company?

 Your recruitment strategies shouldn’t keep a great candidate from getting in the door.

 The key to creating a great candidate experience is to empathize: imagine the candidate’s perspective.

 If you’ve been a job seeker recently, this shouldn’t be too much of a stretch.
 If you haven’t, take some time to talk with a current or recent job seeker you know.
 How much do you understand about the hiring process from their point of view?

 Imagine you’re a job seeker searching for jobs online.
 We know that 38% of candidates spend 1-2 hours researching a new opportunity.
 Let’s assume you fall within this percentile, pouring over company websites and seeking out social media presences.

 When you click “apply” on the first job, you’re asked to create a login.
 You do, heading to your email to confirm and follow a link that leads you back to the job application.
 You fill out the application, uploading your resume and then retyping your work history into separate fields.

 By the time you submit the application, nearly an hour has passed.